 CCN supports interdisciplinary ventures with the conviction that the skills and knowledge that individuals from different disciplines and professions bring to a partnership enrich and inform the others, thereby creating unique, synergistic research that would not be possible in an isolated disciplinary environment.

 What We Do

-CCN promotes both the exploration of the conceptual foundations of the neurosciences and the careful study of the legal, political, social and ethical implications of their advances.
-We are committed to breaking down barriers that exist not only between scholarly disciplines but that surround professions.
+CCN breaks down barriers that exist between scholarly disciplines and that surround professions.
 We support research activities across multiple fields and professions by creating, fostering, and supporting collaborations and communication across student and professional spheres.
-From opening doors for students to advancing careers of professionals, from working with local clinicians to collaborating with scholars around the world, our student seminars, academic conferences, and professional publications have set in motion events that will have long-lasting and valuable impact.
+From opening doors for students to advancing careers of professionals, from working with local clinicians to collaborating with scholars around the world, our activities set in motion intellectual and creative growth that will have long-lasting and valuable impact.

-Our Mission is to inspire students and professionals to examine, challenge and transform ideas to provide necessary research spaces and resources, to provide the point of interaction to create opportunities for connections, collaborations and partnerships, and to connect sympathetic scholars, lawmakers, clinicians, researchers and professionals throughout the world.
+Our Mission is to inspire students and professionals to challenge and transform ideas, to provide valuable communal and research spaces, to provide the point of interaction that create opportunities for connections, collaborations and partnerships, and to connect sympathetic scholars, policy makers, activists, artists, teachers and students throughout the world.

 Underlying all CCN operations is one simple question: is there a better way?
-From conferences to publications and from administration to technology, we seek out and implement better approaches to help us achieve CCN’s goals efficiently and to optimally support the efforts of our project partners.
+In everything we do, we seek out and implement better approaches to help us achieve CCN’s goals efficiently and to optimally support the efforts of our project partners.